Bryan-P-Olson/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates the above directories in the current directory
+ files and directories of the current directory, separated by commas